 Divide the batter evenly into a 12 cup muffin pan lined with paper baking cups.

-Bake the vegan lemon blueberry muffins at 350 degrees Fahrenheit for 33 minutes or until a toothpick inserted into the center of a muffin comes out looking clean.
+Bake the muffins at 350 degrees Fahrenheit for 33 minutes or until a toothpick inserted into the center of a muffin comes out looking clean.

 Let the muffins cool completely before removing from the pan and serving.